cozyloon/friendly-reminder/README.md

 [![npm version](https://badge.fury.io/js/friendly-reminder.svg)](https://www.npmjs.com/package/friendly-reminder)

-**Friendly Reminder** is a simple command-line tool that displays random motivational or self-care reminders at regular intervals in your terminal.
+**Friendly Reminder** is a simple command-line tool that displays random motivational or self-care reminders at regular intervals in your terminal and desktop notifications.
 Use it to stay productive and mindful while you work!

 ## Features